The Face (magazine): Acquisition by Wasted Talent Media and relaunch

-In March 2019, Wasted Talent's Jerry Perkins, who was a publisher at Bauer and its predecessor Emap, announced that the title would be relaunched online at theface.com in April 2019 and return as a print quarterly in late summer 2019.
+In March 2019, Wasted Talent's Jerry Perkins, who was a publisher at Bauer and its predecessor Emap, announced that the title would be relaunched online at theface.com in April 2019 and return as a print quarterly in late summer 2019, with Stuart Brumfitt as the editor.
 The first physical issue of the relaunched magazine was published on 13 September 2019 with a choice of four covers featuring contemporary celebrities Harry Styles, Dua Lipa, Rosalía and Tyler, the Creator.

 Legacy

-In 2011, The Face was added to the permanent collection of the Design Museum, London,.
+In 2011, The Face was added to the permanent collection of the Design Museum, London.

 The Face was featured in the following exhibitions at London's Victoria and Albert Museum: